waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - WALL: Impassable.
 - PIT: Warp tile.
 Falling through takes you to the floor below.
 - LADDER: Warp tile.
 Used to travel between floors.
 - BOULDER: Object.
 Impassable.
 Can be pushed with Strength.
-All objects (NPCs, items) are impassable and act as walls.
+- OBJECTS: All objects (NPCs, items, boulders) are impassable and act as walls.
+Defeated NPCs still occupy their tiles.
 (Turn 29424)
 - ICE: Sliding mechanic (Ice Path).
 - ROCK: Destructible with ROCK SMASH.
 - WATER: Requires Surf to traverse.